PraveenJP/pyPerformanceTimer/README.md

 Execution: 19999
 main Taken: 0.3 Seconds
 ```
-It shows the funtionality name and time which is taken.
+It shows the functionality name and time which is taken.

 _If any suggestion or doubts please let me know via below email._